REBELinBLUE/kube-guide/2-resources.md

 the cluster.
 - *LoadBalancer* - This will create a LoadBalancer with your cloud provider to route traffic to your *Pod*.
 - *NodePort* - This will open a port on all *Nodes* and point it at your *Pod*.
+- *ExternalName* - For forwarding requests to an external DNS address.

 ### Ingress